bmaggi/Ecore2Yuml/README.md

 :warning: This is a prototype on how to use the Yuml service to generate an image for very simple Meta-Model

-:warning: transformations have an issue with big Ecore model.
+:warning: The transformation has an issue with big Ecore model.

 You may find some useful Yuml examples in [Yuml Cheatsheet]